muchdogesec/arango_cti_processor/README.md

     --database DATABASE \
     --relationship RELATIONSHIP \
     --ignore_embedded_relationships BOOLEAN \
-    --stix2arango_note STRING
+    --stix2arango_note STRING \
+    --modified_min DATETIME
 ```

 Where;

 * `--database` (required): the arangoDB database name where the objects you want to link are found.
-It must contain the collections required for the `--relationship` option(s) selected
+It must contain the collections required for the `--relationship` option(s) selected (see `.env.markdown` for more)
 * `--relationship` (optional, dictionary): you can apply updates to certain relationships at run time.
 Default is all.
 Note, you should ensure your `database` contains all the required seeded data.
 User can select from;
     * `capec-attack`
     * `capec-cwe` (archived -- CAPEC no longer updated)